Ulema have endorsed Bill on Violence against Children: Ashrafi

 ISLAMABAD: Pakistan Ulema Council (PUC) Chairman and Special Representative to Prime Minister on Interreligious Harmony and Middle East Hafiz Muhammad Tahir Mehmood Ashrafi said on Wednesday that religious scholars had endorsed the bill, passed by the Parliament on violence against children.

-He said that the incumbent government has been making endeavours to protect the honour and sanctity of Namoos-e-Risalat.
+He said that the incumbent government has been making endeavours to protect the honour and sanctity of Namoos-e-Risalat and belief in the finality of Prophethood (PBUH) at the international level.
+“If there is any threat to the belief in Finality of Prophethood (PBUH), Namoos-e-Risalat and Masajid-o-Madaris, we will be the first to come out at the front,” he said.

+In the past, he said, the belief in the Finality of Prophethood (PBUH), Namoos-e-Risalat and Masajid-o-Madaris had been guarded and will continue to do so in future too.

+Ashraf said that a judge and Mufti should not be biased.
+“If there is any complaint regarding the representatives of Masajid-o-Madaris, we are here to address all such complaints,” he said, adding that the religious scholars would keep on their efforts to ensure protection of the rights of minorities,” he said.
+He said no one will be allowed to encroach the rights of minorities and Interfaith Harmony Councils will promote tolerance, compassion and brotherhood in the society.